jordipons/musicnn/DOCUMENTATION.md

 *Data format:* integer.
 *Example:* 3
 - **input_length:** length (in seconds) of the input spectrogram patches.
 Set it small for real-time applications.
 This is the length of the data that is going to be fed to the model.
 In other words, this parameter defines the temporal resolution of the taggram.
-Check our [basic](https://github.com/jordipons/musicnn/blob/master/basic_example.ipynb) / [advanced](https://github.com/jordipons/musicnn/blob/master/musicnn_example.ipynb) examples to know more about that.
 *Recommended value:* 3, because the models were trained with 3 second inputs.
+*Observation* the `vgg` models do not allow for different input lengths, for that reason `vgg` models input_length needs to be set to 3.
+However, `musicnn` models allow for different input lengths: see this [jupyter notebook](https://github.com/jordipons/musicnn/blob/master/musicnn_example.ipynb) to know more about that.
 *Data format:* floating point number.
 *Example:* 3.1
 - **input_overlap:** ammount of overlap (in seconds) of the input spectrogram patches.